TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 - The deserialized data is observable by the attacker.

 This may leak a heap/stack address which could be used to bypass ASLR.

+Consider what happens when we modify the offset to be 0.

+{% image "assets/deserialization_diagram_cista_self.png", "jw-100 alpha-imgv", "" %}

+After `deserialize()` is called, the pointer is updated to itself at 0x4010.
+So now the pointer is *also data*.

 {% details "Concrete Example 🔥: Address Leak in Cista", "open" %}
 Here's a quick example.
 Suppose we're serializing a `cista::raw::ptr`.